EverSurf/assets/debots/README.md

 ### network-debots.json

-- For Surf 9.2.6 and newer (debots for all supported TVM network)
+- For Surf 9.2.6 and newer (debots for all supported TVM networks)

 _N.B.
 Both files should contain actual data